Whether you’re renting a single room, a flat or a whole house, here’s how to put your own stamp on it.

 New lighting instantly transforms a room.
 Add mirrors to bring in more light, and lamps to create atmosphere.
 Strings of lights, lava lamps, or LED strips: there are lots of ways to light up your space, so experiment.

-Bulbs hanging from central pendants won't create any atmosphere, says Jennyfer, who swears by easy-fit lampshades for ceiling lights.
+Naked bulbs hanging from central pendants won't create any atmosphere, says Jennyfer, who swears by easy-fit lampshades for ceiling lights.

 "They’re widely available, inexpensive, and come in a range of styles, including chandeliers.
 They fit over hanging pendants, so you don’t need an electrician to fit them," she says.